 The cancer is most often found in the bones of the thigh, shin or upper arm.

-Scripps diagnoses and treats osteosarcoma at numerous locations throughout San Diego County.
+Scripps MD Anderson diagnoses and treats osteosarcoma at numerous locations throughout San Diego County.
 From Chula Vista and La Jolla to Encinitas and beyond, our extensive network of Southern California cancer care centers includes:

 - Four Scripps hospitals on five campuses